 Senate Passes Bill to Toughen Carjacking Penalties When a Child is Inside the Vehicle

-“Thefts of this nature expose children to trauma that can have profound and long-lasting impacts.
-They’re at risk of being physically harmed, either at the hands of the carjacker, by a stranger if the car is abandoned, or during a police chase,” Senator Skelos said.
-“This bill would give prosecutors greater power to punish any criminal who risks the life of a child as part of a carjacking.”
+“Thefts of this nature not only traumatize children but place them at great risk of being physically harmed, either at the hands of the carjacker, by a stranger if the car is abandoned, or during a police chase,” Senator Skelos said.
+“This bill would give prosecutors more tools to go after any criminal who jeopardizes a child as part of a carjacking.”

 The bill was sent to the Assembly.